How to Get a DACA Mortgage Loan

 Marco's income recently increased.

 Marco has worked in retail management for three years and recently received a raise.
-His hourly wage increased from $16 to $21 per hour.
+His hourly wage increased from $16 to $21.
 While other traditional mortgage lenders may use Marco’s average income over the last two years, we used Marco’s new, higher wage to measure his income because he has a proven employment history at his current job.

 Isobel just started a new career.

 Isobel graduated recently and started working two months ago.
 In her new teaching job, she makes $51,000 annually.
 While Isobel hasn’t been at her current job for the standard two years, she has an additional three years of experience in education, having studied at the university level.
-We used her current income on her mortgage application due to her combined years of study and work experience in education.
+We used her current income on her mortgage application, given her combined years of study and work experience in education.

 Alex changed jobs recently.

 Alex works in sales but recently changed jobs.
-He received commission income at his previous and current jobs, totaling $10,000 in previous years and $20,000 over the last year.
-We averaged his commission earnings from his new and old jobs over the last 24 months and used $15,000 to approve his home loan.
+He received commission income in his previous and current roles, totaling $10,000 in prior years and $20,000 in the last year.
+We averaged his commission earnings across his current and prior roles over the past 24 months and used $15,000 to approve his home loan.

 Buying a home starts with a mortgage pre-approval.
-Getting pre-approved through a lender familiar with your situation will help you understand your down payment options more clearly.
+Getting pre-approved through a lender familiar with your situation will help you better understand your down payment options.

 Work with a lender who understands DACA mortgages.